How to Homeschool

 As a homeschool mom of 3, my first goal every summer is to take 2-4 weeks completely off from all school work!
 We tend to finish up old curriculum mid May, followed up with starting our new curriculum mid June.

 Some kids finish old work before others, sometimes we all finish early, sometimes someone finishes late.
-Life isn’t perfect, so I try to always allow myself a little flexibility with that 2-4 weeks off time frame!
+Life isn’t perfect, so I always try to allow myself a little flexibility with that 2-4 weeks off time frame!

 If this is your first year however, feel free to take a little less time off than we do!
 Extra time hitting the books with your kids over the summer months can be extremely beneficial when starting your very first homeschool year!